Peyronon-Arno/JS_TP/README.md

 # JS_TP
-Here are my all Javascript tp for the 2nd year diplomas in informatic  UCA
+School Work using Javascript and VueJs for the 2nd year diplomas UCA Clermont-Ferrand